fiesta-iot/iot-registry/README.md

 - [Juan Ramon Santana](https://github.com/juanrasantana)

 ## Acknowledgements
 This work is partially funded by the European project\Federated Interoperable Semantic IoT/cloud Testbeds and Applications (FIESTA-IoT) from the European Union’s Horizon 2020 Programme with the Grant Agreement No. CNECT-ICT-643943.
+This work is also partially funded by the Spanish Research Agency (AEI) through the project\Future Internet Enabled Resilient Cities (FIERCE) with the Grant Agreement No. RTI2018-093475-A-I00.
 The authors would also like to thank the FIESTA-IoT consortium for the fruitful discussions.